itrustmachines/bns-mcu-porting-key/doc/quick_start_en.md

 After executing the sample code, the BNS Client will do ledgerinput.
 You can login and check the result of the ledgerinput on the [Blockchain Notary Service website](https://bns.itrustmachines.com/).
 For instructions on BNS operations one can go to YouTube to watch the instructional [playlist](https://youtube.com/playlist?list=PL9mBKnNjNC1K0XiH9EL65QljN6Agf4k42).

 ----
-Quickstarts is now complete.
-Next, learn how to build your own CMD.
+Quickstarts are now complete.
+Next, you learn how to build your own CMD.

 ## Next Steps